CLIENT:

 They needed more than a logo; they needed brand architecture

 When I began working with the Equal Origins team, the initial brief felt familiar: design a visual identity for a new initiative.
-But as I listened to stakeholder conversations — with CEO Kimberly Easson, communications consultant, café partner, and board chair (past and present), I kept hearing the same tension surfacing in different ways.
+But as I listened to stakeholder conversations with CEO Kimberly Easson, communications consultant, café partner, and board chair (past and present), I kept hearing the same tension surfacing in different ways…

 Each stakeholder had a different mental model for how the new brand should relate to Equal Origins.
 Some wanted separation; others wanted tight alignment.
 Everyone was exactly right about their piece of the puzzle.

 The breakthrough was realizing the project needed a framework before it needed a font.
-I proposed a three-tier brand architecture that would give each audience their own entry point while keeping everything rooted in Equal Origins’ credibility and mission…
+I created a three-tier brand architecture that would give each audience their own entry point while keeping everything rooted in Equal Origins’ credibility and mission…

 The Solution